Table of Contents

 • Locate payment methods using "Quickpay payment window"

-• Edit the each payment using "Quickpay payment window" - in the "Parameters" section set the "Error template" field to "Nothing selected" or edit the template to ensure it does not render customer information
+• In the "Parameters" section, set the "Error template" field to "Nothing selected", or update the template to ensure it does not render customer information

 In DynamicWeb 10: